BYTESHAUS/use-dev/README+/parts/AbcChrono/README+/procurable_timeline.md

 Consider the case when a promise was made for two days.
 In many cases, it literally will mean setting a HACK in the calendar cell after the next.

-But in most (especially banking, including confirmation) the following omissions will apply.
+But in most (especially banking, including confirmation), the following omissions will apply.

 - Weekend
 - Holidays